Artificial Intelligence (AI) in Cybersecurity

 Conclusion

 AI is changing the way cybersecurity works by helping detect threats faster, respond in real time, and predict risks before they happen.
 It also helps by automating tasks that usually take a lot of time and effort.
 AI builds on traditional methods by adding speed, scale, and flexibility as online threats become more advanced.
 With the huge amount of data created today, AI’s real strength is in quickly spotting unusual activity.
 However, it’s important to deal with issues like bias, privacy, and legal rules in a safe and supportive way.
 When used responsibly, AI can be a powerful tool for building strong and smart security systems.
-This article explained how AI is used in cybersecurity, its key features, and how it helps protect digital systems.
+This article explained how Artificial Intelligence in cybersecurity, its key features, and how it helps protect digital systems.

 Take your skills to the next level by enrolling in the Cybersecurity Course today and gaining hands-on experience.
 Also, prepare for job interviews with Cybersecurity Interview Questions drafted by industry experts.

-AI in Cybersecurity – FAQs
+Artificial Intelligence (AI) in Cybersecurity – FAQs

 AI helps detect, prevent, and respond to cyber threats faster and more accurately by analyzing patterns and automating tasks.

 Q2.
-How does AI improve threat detection?
+How does artificial intelligence improve threat detection?

 It scans large volumes of data in real-time to identify unusual behavior or hidden threats that humans might miss.